-The TRU-Balance® 3 Power Tilt, Power Recline, and 10” Power Adjustable Seat Lift with iLevel® provides clients with dynamic seating essential for positioning, comfort, skin integrity and function within the seating system. iLevel has up to 10” of lift that can be beneficial to your client during transfers and help to maintain independence in a variety of environments. iLevel can also potentially assist your SCI client with easier transfers to examination tables for medical appointments, which is a critical part of care for an individual living with an SCI.
+The TRU-Balance® 3 Power Tilt, Power Recline, and 12” Power Adjustable Seat Lift with iLevel® provides clients with dynamic seating essential for positioning, comfort, skin integrity and function within the seating system. iLevel has up to 12” of lift that can be beneficial to your client during transfers and help to maintain independence in a variety of environments. iLevel can also potentially assist your SCI client with easier transfers to examination tables for medical appointments, which is a critical part of care for an individual living with an SCI.
 TRU-Comfort 2 Seating provides excellent comfort and pressure management in addition to having an aesthetically pleasing look.
-Synergy® Cushions allow for added stability and support for a client’s positioning and provide exceptional envelopment to assist with pressure management.
+Stealth Products® Cushions allow for added stability and support for a client’s positioning and provide exceptional envelopment to assist with pressure management.

 Q-Logic 3 Advanced Drive Controls are user-friendly and highly customizable.
 The Q-Logic 3 EX Joystick comes standard with wireless Bluetooth programming through Windows devices and Bluetooth access to computer, tablet and phone functions.
 Clinic Mode allows for quick setup of multiple input devices during client evaluations and automatically assigns drive modes to input devices.
 The Q-Logic 3 iAccess features programmable push button and toggle options for customized seating access.